LittleBrainLab/meshtrack/README.md

 ## meshtrack

 **`meshtrack`** is a Python package designed for diffusion MRI tractography guided by the geometry of a 3D mesh.
 It provides tools for seed generation, tracking, and filtering of tractograms based on mesh surfaces.
 With a focus on usability and flexibility, `meshtrack` helps researchers leverage surface-based geometry to enhance tractography analysis.
+Note this repository was designed for work the analysis performed in Little et al., HBM 2025 and the functionality will eventually be incorporated into scilpy (https://github.com/scilus/scilpy) when surfaces/meshes are fully supported.

 ### Features